 How is my privacy protected?

 We strive to protect the privacy of the counseling relationship in a manner consistent with professional and ethical guidelines established for counselors and psychologists by the American Psychological Association and with local, state, and federal statutes.
 Confidentiality means that your contact with the CAPS office does not go on your academic record and that clinical materials will not be disclosed to any other office or individual unless you have signed a written release for this to occur.
 We strive to make CAPS a place where you feel safe to talk about personal concerns.

 Who will be my counselor?

 All of the clinical staff members at Counseling and Psychological Services are licensed or licensure-in-process professionals.
-They include three psychologists, two Licensed Clinical Social Workers, and one Certified Professional Counselor Intern.
+They include three Psychologists, two Licensed Clinical Social Workers, one Clinical Mental Health Counselor, and two Doctoral Psychology Interns.
 Staff members in training receive intensive supervision from senior staff.
 You can be confident that your counselor has the necessary training and experience to effectively help.

 What if I do not feel comfortable with my assigned counselor?

 We want you to have a successful experience at Counseling and Psychological Services.
 As part of the intake process, we gather information to facilitate making a good match with the skills and training of various counseling staff.
 Occasionally however, not every such match is successful.
 If you are not comfortable with your assigned counselor, please let us know.
 Ideally, this would be a concern to discuss with your counselor, if you don’t feel comfortable doing so, please communicate with the front desk staff.
 They will help you get to the right person to make a better arrangement for you.